 - The server pulls the latest code from GitHub using

-. - Laravel dependencies are installed using Composer.
+git pull. - Laravel dependencies are installed using Composer.

 - Database migrations are executed.